sammi-turner/Arcolinux-DWM-Rice/README.md

 Basic dots for a fresh install of ArcolinuxB (KDE Plasma edition).

+## Update daily

+If you don't plan on logging in and running an update every day, then you might be better off running an [Ubuntu-based](https://github.com/sammi-turner/Ubuntu-Studio-Dotfiles) distro.
+Failure to regularly update regularly will eventually cause your install to break.

 ## Tweak Tool

 Using the 'Autostart' tab on the 'Arcolinux Tweak Tool', I prefer to disable 'variety' and 'am-conky-session'.